Fabrizio is hooked on paper crafting and makes his own greeting cards. He enjoys sharing craft tips, especially with beginners.

 Take Several Pictures of Your Card from Various Angles

 Since we don't have to develop pictures anymore in this day and age, don't be stingy with your picture taking, just go for it and you'll start to feel like a professional photographer.
-Take at least 5 to 8 pictures of your cards 'moving' around the card and varying the angle of your camera, my best pictures usually are made when I put the card slightly at a jaunty angle and take the picture from below looking up.
+Take at least five to eight pictures of your cards 'moving' around the card and varying the angle of your camera, my best pictures usually are made when I put the card slightly at a jaunty angle and take the picture from below looking up.

 You'll want to experiment so that you can find what works for you, so go for it and also try to avoid taking a picture of your card from the front that's why I position my card slightly off.
 You'll pick, then, all the card layers (if any) and people will appreciate more your cardmaker's skills.